EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Implementation Evaluation

-\textbf{Accuracy and robustness}.
-Due to the complex scene geometry and absence of a smooth ground plane inside underwater caves, we adopt a homography estimation approach for the performance validation.
-As shown in Fig.~\ref{fig:homography}, April-Tag~\cite{olson2011apriltag} corners are used as reference points for reprojection.
+\textbf{Validation: homographic projection}.
+Due to the complex scene geometry inside underwater caves, we adopt a homography estimation approach for the performance validation.
+As shown in Figure~\ref{fig:homography}, April-Tag~\cite{olson2011apriltag} corners are used as reference points for reprojection.
 Specifically, we compute the homography transformation between the egocentric and synthesized exocentric views to visualize the reprojection errors.
 We use a sample 2D logo and project it onto the reference April-Tag surface using the homographic transform.
-The unskewed planar projection validates the accuracy of the Ego-to-Exo pose estimation and point cloud rendering processes.
+The unskewed planar projection validates the accuracy of the pose estimation and point cloud rendering processes.

+\extension{\textbf{Validation: ground plane and 2.5D view}.
+The ground plane estimation in the field is assessed following the same method as the indoor validation; Table~\ref{tab:ground_plane_eval} summarizes the results for trials performed at two different cave systems.
+In addition to the four metrics defined earlier in Eqn.~\ref{eqn:inlier_fraction}-\,\ref{eqn:altitude_drift}, a success rate is also reported, since a valid ground plane cannot always be recovered in unstructured cave scenes.
+The success rate is defined as the percentage of frames in which a plane can be reliably fitted from the sparse SLAM feature points. }